-Intel Warned Chinese Companies of Chip Flaw Before U.S. Government
+Intel warned Chinese companies of chip flaw before U.S. Government

 The NSA was similarly in the dark, according to Rob Joyce, the White House's top cybersecurity official.
 In a message posted Jan.
 13 to Twitter, he said the NSA "did not know about these flaws."
 A White House spokesman declined to comment further, referring instead to the tweet.

-Chinese computer maker Lenovo Group Ltd. was among the large tech companies, including Microsoft Corp., Amazon.com Inc. and ARM Holdings in the U.K., that were notified of the flaws beforehand.
+Chinese computer maker Lenovo Group Ltd. was among the large tech companies, including Microsoft, Amazon.com and ARM Holdings in the U.K., that were notified of the flaws beforehand.

 Lenovo was able to issue a statement Jan.
 3 advising customers on the flaws because of "the work we'd done ahead of that date with industry processor and operating system partners," a spokeswoman said in an email.

-Alibaba Group Holding Ltd., China's top seller of cloud-computing services, also was notified ahead of time, according to a person familiar with the company.
+Alibaba Group Holding, China's top seller of cloud-computing services, also was notified ahead of time, according to a person familiar with the company.

 A spokeswoman for Alibaba's cloud unit declined to comment on when the company was informed.
 She said any idea that the company might have shared information with Chinese authorities was "speculative and baseless."